 - Health Canada regulations require close monitoring and control of THC in Industrial Hemp plants.
 This monitoring & control is best accomplished through a plant breeding program.

-- Health Canada regulations also stipulate that only certified seed may be grown, so there is a yearly demand for certified seed.
+- Health Canada regulations stipulate that only certified seed may be grown, so there is a yearly demand for certified seed.

 Hemp Plant Breeding